riot/riot.github.io/compare.md

 ### Same, same — but different

-In Riot HTML comes first and JavaScript second.
+In Riot HTML and JavaScript appear much more familiar.
 Both are under the same component, but neatly separated from each other.
 The HTML can be mixed with JavaScript expressions.

 No proprietary stuff, except the notation of enclosing expressions inside curly braces.

 You see less boilerplate.
 Less brackets, commas, system properties and method names.
 Strings can be interpolated: `"Hello {world}"` instead of `"Hello " + this.state.world` and methods can be defined with compact ES6 syntax.
 Just less everything.

-We think Riot syntax is the cleanest way to separate layout and logic while enjoying the benefits of isolated components.
+We think Riot syntax is the cleanest way to separate layout and logic while enjoying the benefits of isolated reusable components.

 ### String based vs DOM based

 When a component is initialized React parses a string and Riot traverses a DOM tree.

-Riot takes the expressions from the tree and stores them to an array.
+Riot takes the expressions from the tree and stores them in an array.
 Each expression has a pointer to a DOM node.
-On each run these expressions are evaluated and compared to the values on the DOM.
+On each run these expressions are evaluated and compared to the values in the DOM.
 When a value has changed the corresponding DOM node is updated.
-In a way Riot also has a virtual DOM, just a much simpler one.
+Riot has a virtual DOM, just a much simpler one.

-Since these expressions can be cached an update cycle is fast.
+Since these expressions can be cached an update cycle is very fast.
 Going through 100 or 1000 expressions usually takes 1ms or less.

 The React sync algorithm is much more complex since the HTML layout can change randomly after each update.
 Given the enormous challenge, Facebook developers did an impressive job with it.